-As a thank you for completing the questionnaires you will receive a £15 voucher at each questionnaire follow up which means if you complete the study you will be paid a total of £60 for your time if you are in group one, or, £45 if you are in group two.
+As a thank you for completing the questionnaires you will receive a £15 voucher at each questionnaire follow up which means if you complete the study you will be paid a total of £30.

 How will we use information about you?